emberjs/ember-rails/README.md

 ## Architecture

 Ember does not require an organized file structure.
-However, ember-rails allows you to use `rails g ember_rails:bootstrap` to create the following directory structure under `app/assets/javascripts/ember`:
+However, ember-rails allows you to use `rails g ember:bootstrap` to create the following directory structure under `app/assets/javascripts/ember`:

     controllers/
     helpers/